You can now create your own customizable graphs, based on report data in Workamajig.

-Allows you to add fields and choose how their operation, typically Sum.
-It can also make a Calculated Metric, by which you can do math-based computations on the filed of the dataset chosen.
+Allows you to add fields and choose how their operation, typically sum.
+It can also make a calculated metric, by which you can do math-based computations on the field of the dataset chosen.

-After Grouping - This section will filter data based on the results, prior top displaying them.
+After grouping - This section will filter data based on the results, prior to displaying them.

-Legend Position - Default is Left, but you can choose from None, Left, Right, Top, Bottom.
+Legend position - Default is Left, but you can choose from None, Left, Right, Top, or Bottom.